chili-publish/grafx-documentation/docs/release-notes/index.md

 ### Fixes

-- Fixed issue when datasource of 1 record does not respect variable naming
+- Fixed issue where datasource output with one record does not respect the PDF Name Pattern
 - Fixed issue when deletion of a resource may cause deletion of other resources with similar name
-- Added error message “CHILI service ended unexpectedly“
+- Improved error messaging when output generation fails

 ## 2023